Tanmayk13/cr7-webpage/README.md

 OIB Submission

-In this repository, I have submitted level 2 task 1 - Calculator for Oasis Infobyte Internship Submission
+In this repository, I have submitted level 2 task 2 - Tribute Page for Oasis Infobyte Internship Submission

 Thank You